 - Subject to higher scrutiny and regulatory compliance.

-An LLP Registration Certificate is issued to businesses operating as a hybrid between a partnership and a company.
+An LLP Registration is fit for businesses operating as a hybrid between a partnership and a company.
 It offers the flexibility of a partnership while limiting the liability of each partner.

 - Limited liability protection for partners.